Biomedical Engineering students on work experience

 "Whether you want to get work experience, or just do a volunteering project in another country, I’d really recommend applying for the HELS Go Abroad Scheme; I wouldn’t have had the opportunity to do this without it."

 Making the arm of the future

 Do you have a passion in a particular area that you would like to explore more at university?
 That’s exactly what Biomedical Engineering student Alex Watts did by undertaking a project alongside his degree to help make his passion a reality with the help of our specialist staff and resources.

 "When I explained my concept for the arm, and my independent experiments on robotic muscle, they saw my potential and gave me the encouragement, support, advice and contacts, to help me to start to make my idea come to life.
-With their advice, I learned from, and worked with, Dr. Bruno and Dr. Rehan in the Faculty of Computing, Engineering and the Built Environment at Millennium Point, to utilise some 3D printing equipment with stereolithography to produce wonderfully detailed bones of the hand and wrist."
+With their advice, I learned from, and worked with tutors in the Faculty of Computing, Engineering and the Built Environment at Millennium Point, to utilise some 3D printing equipment with stereolithography to produce wonderfully detailed bones of the hand and wrist."

 "I would certainly recommend working on a project alongside your studies.
 It’s something to pour passion into and keep you focused on why you're in university.
 Balance is key, of course, but sometimes it’s just really fun to sit down and actively develop your own vision of the future.
 Believe in yourself and you can do it!"

 Biomedical Engineering students Christina Lawrence and Abdiqani Mohamed are undertaking regular placements within the Orthotics department at the Queen Elizabeth Hospital in Birmingham.